CSCfi/allas-cli-utils/allas-FAQ.md

 # Frequently asked questions about using Allas and A-tools

-**Q: Data transfer seems to continue forerver and the output shows that well over 100% of the data has been transported.
+**Q: Data transfer seems to continue forever and the output shows that well over 100% of the data has been transported.
 Is this normal?**

 **A:** This is not normal.
-This kind of error has accurred several times, but sofar we don't know what is causing this Please kill your data transfer process (Ctrl-c) and try running the same command again.
+This kind of error has occurred several times, but so far we don't know what is causing this Please kill your data transfer process (Ctrl-c) and try running the same command again.